Articles on: Process Form

 }

-It's not possible to use the functions onChange and onInit in this type of script.
-They'll have no effect and their use can result in unwanted behaviors.
+Important!
+It's not possible to use the onChange and onInit functions within the scripts of auto-calculated fields.
+They will have no effect and can cause unexpected behavior.

 Was this article helpful?